-8 Ways to Upgrade from HDB to Condo: The Ultimate Guide
+How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

 Public housing is the most common form of housing ownership here in Singapore, with over 80% of Singaporeans residing in one.
-Yet, there are also private houses, in which upgrading to one is subjectively deemed as rising towards the upper echelons of society.
-Perhaps, after living in your humble abode for a while now, it may have crossed your mind to either upgrade or purchase a private house, namely a condominium.
+Yet, there are also private homes, and upgrading to one is often seen as a milestone.
+After living in your HDB flat for a while, it may have crossed your mind to either upgrade or purchase a private home, namely a condominium.

 Aspirations and Dreams of Private property ownership